geopla/aoc-2024/README.md

   - with a custom collector (usage like the spliterator solution)
   - with a deque (nice implementation but usage not that intuitive)
 - try to gain an understanding of stream ordering
+- state is the enemy of coding in functional style